NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 The qualification tool outputs the score, rank and some of the potentially not-supported features for each Spark application.
 Its output can help you focus on the top N Spark applications which are SQL heavy applications.

-Profiling tool can output SQL plan metrics and also print out actual query plans to provide more insights.
+The profiling tool outputs SQL plan metrics and also prints out actual query plans to provide more insights.
 For example, below Profiling tool output for a specific Spark application shows that it has a query with a large `HashAggregate` and `SortMergeJoin`.
 Those are indicators for a good candidate for RAPIDS accelerator.